-We began our Drakensberg day tour just outside Durban from my home as I was taking my cousins and wife up the Sani pass into Lesotho.
+We began our Drakensberg day tour South Afrca just outside Durban.
+I was taking my cousins and wife up the Sani pass into Lesotho.

-I did the usual covering some of the history of the area of Durban, KwaZulu Natal and South Africa before we arrived in Underberg and changed over vehicles into a 4×4 to go up the Sani pass.
+I did covered some history of the area of Durban, KwaZulu Natal and South Africa before we arrived in Underberg.
+Here we changed over vehicles into a 4×4 to go up the Sani pass.

 Lesotho is an amazing country with the Drakensberg mountain as its border.
-In Zulu we call it Ukhahlamba which means the barrier of spears and the word “Drakensberg” means dragons peak!
+In Zulu we call it Ukhahlamba which means the barrier of spears.
+The word “Drakensberg” means dragons peak!

 The view up the Sani pass in the Drakensberg was lovely today as it was a clear day.

-We had a very lucky day on our way up to Lesotho and in Lesotho itself, we spotted a host of Jackal Buzzards and Pied crows… As well as Dassies(Rock Hyrax), Eland antelope and Reebuck.
+We had a very lucky day on our way up to Lesotho and in Lesotho itself!
+Fantastic sighting of a host of Jackal Buzzards and Pied crows… As well as Dassies(Rock Hyrax), Eland antelope and Reebuck.
 We even spotted some Ground Woodpeckers.

-The Eland are the Bushmen or San peoples totem animal and these people were the original South Africans that were sadly killed out by every other group of people that are in South African today.
+The Eland are the Bushmen or San peoples totem animal.
+These people were the original South Africans.
+They were sadly killed out by every other group of people that are in South Africa today.

-The Eland had special powers for the San people and they would use it to communicate with there ancestors.
+The Eland had special powers for the San people and they would use it to communicate with their ancestors.

-On route up the Drakensberg on our day tour into Lesotho we came across a small waterfall up Sani Pass called Lovers Cascade.
+On route we came across a small waterfall up Sani Pass called Lovers Cascade.
 It is believed that here the San people would come to drink the fresh water and which would give them eternal life…

-Drakensberg tour, My cousins at the South African border post
+My cousins at the South African border post during the drakensberg tour

-As we made our way into Lesotho we noticed that there was snow in the mountain and some of the hairpin bends were which has waterfalls were frozen over.
-It was about 9 degrees up the sani pass but mostly due to to cold breeze.
+As we made our way into Lesotho we noticed that there was snow in the mountains.
+Some of the hairpin bends had waterfalls that were frozen over.
+It was about 9 degrees up the sani pass but mostly due to a cold breeze.

-It was now time for us to visit the Basotho village and to enter one of the huts to learn more about the Basotho people and taste some lovely home made bread.
+It was now time for us to visit the Basotho village and enter one of the huts to learn more about the Basotho people and taste some lovely homemade bread.

 After the great hospitality we continued our Drakensberg tour and made our way to the Highest pub in Africa, Sani Top.
 It was here we had some lunch and enjoyed the great views as well as the warmth of the Pub as it was so cold.